Christopher-Hosken/java-raytracer-app/README.md

 Things to work on:

-- OpenGL Viewport
-    - FIX ASPECT RATIO: The viewport dimensions are currently width x width.
-This means that the zoom center is slightly above where it should be.
 - Objects
-    - MAKE OBJECTS SELECTABLE: Use old code to select objects.
-    - CREATE HANDLES: when object selected, make transform handles (translate, rotate, scale)
-    - IMPORT OBJ: Get an OBJ importer working.
-    - GENERATE SPHERE: Get the sphere generator working.
+    - OBJECT DATA: Display and edit object data.
+    - TRANSFORM OBJECTS: Figure out how to transform objects (move, rotate, scale) using shortcuts (or handles)
+    - OBJ MATERIALS: Read MTL files to display textures on obj models
 - Rendering
+    - SETUP CAMERA: Get a viewport camera working.
     - READ CURRENT SCENE: Get OpenGL scene data and prepare for rendering.
     - RENDER: get rendering working and output to specified folder.
-- Eextra
+- Extra
     - LOAD SCENE: Loading and saving scenes.

 # Getting Started